-The financial statements of the Company have been prepared on a historical cost basis except for financial assets at fair value through profit or loss, retirement benefits and lease liabilities measured at present value.
+The financial statements of the Company have been prepared on a historical cost basis except for financial assets at fair value through profit or loss.
 Historical cost is generally based on the fair value of the consideration given in exchange for an asset and the fair value of the consideration received in exchange for incurring a liability.